neurodevs/node-lsl/README.md

 ## Test Doubles

 This package was developed using test-driven development (TDD).
-If you follow TDD, you'll likely want test doubles to fake or mock certain behaviors for these classes.
+If you also follow TDD, you'll likely want test doubles to fake or mock certain behaviors for these classes.

 For example, the `MockTimeMarkerOutlet` class lets you test whether your application appropriately calls its methods without actually doing anything.
 Set this mock in your test code like this: